Abelianization of Lie algebroids and Lie groupoids: Abelianization of Lie algebroids

 \subsubsection{Decomposition of regular Lie algebroids}

-In the sequel we will use the fact that one can recover a regular Lie algebroid from its foliation and isotropy bundle.
+In the sequel we will use the fact that one can recover a regular Lie algebroid from its foliation, isotropy bundle and certain extra data concerning the relation between them.
 We recall briefly how this works and refer to, e.g., to \cite{MK87} for details.

 Let $\A$ be a regular Lie algebroid.
 A choice of a splitting of the short exact sequence defined by the anchor